- Transcript

-Keri: Yes, I do.
-Oh, so what's your new house like?
-It's small, it's old.
+Keri: It's small, it's old.
 It's mostly wooden in the inside.
-It has two rooms and a balcony off of those rooms and downstairs there's like a living room area and a tatami mat room, kitchen, bathroom.
+It has two bedrooms and a balcony off of those rooms.
+Downstairs, there's like a living room area and a tatami mat room, kitchen, bathroom.

 Todd: Wow, so do you live in the tatami mat room?

 Keri: No, there's two tatami mat rooms.
 There's one upstairs and there's one downstairs and I don't live in either.
-One we use as kind of a spare room and the other one is my roommates bedroom.
+One we use as kind of a spare room and the other one is my roommate's bedroom.

 Todd: Oh, OK.
 So you have a roommate?